Rockfella/ErgoAnnotation/README.md

 When the annotations are complete, the annotations can be exported to .csv for further analysis.

 ## Import
+### ActiPass
 Before importing data, it´s required to save the file first.
 This is important as the Actipass imports use the file folder to find potential icons you can download the icons from this repo: [ActiPass Icons](https://github.com/Rockfella/ErgoAnnotation/blob/master/ActiPassIcons.zip)

 Extract the file and place them in the same folder as the .blend file, that way the Icons will be imported to the timeline instead of text.

+### EMG-Data import.
+As of now, in the .csv column 1 should be dateTime.
+Column 2 is where we import emg data.
+More EMG channels are being worked on.

 ## Potential Issues
 ### Video footage lost frames